definitelynottitus/personal-blog/README.md

-# This is my personal blog to showcase school projects
+# A webpage to display personal work
 # This page will be updated with more content